5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

 <br>

 **Attack Point**
-&nbsp; &nbsp; &nbsp;
+&nbsp; &nbsp;
-But the current tools are neither safe nor efficient, because they suffer from a security-efficiency tradeoff.
+But the current tools are neither safe nor efficient, because they suffer from a security-efficiency tradeoff. <br>
 Since every extension has different requirements for security & efficiency, it's hard to optimize the environment for each.
 <br>

 **Their Solution**
-&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;
 Suggest a new model EIM, optimize for each extension, fulfilling their requirements for security & efficiency level.
 EIM abstracts the features of extension by seeing extension as a "resource", and provides a framework to deal with each.
 By fulfilling each extension's requirements for security/efficiency level, it solves the security-efficiency trade-off problem.